Financial-Times/origami/components/o-header/MIGRATION.md

 For consistency and accessibility label for drawer's close button is `Close side navigation menu`.
 Changes can be observed in this [PR](https://github.com/Financial-Times/origami/pull/903).
 You might need to update your markup accordingly.

+### Update ARIA attributes

+To update the `.o-header__drawer` element for improved accessibility:

+1. Add the `aria-modal` attribute with a value of "true".
+2. Update the `role` attribute to have a value of "modal" instead of "navigation".

+Make sure to include [these updates](https://github.com/Financial-Times/origami/pull/939) in any instances of the .o-header__drawer element in your project.
+This will ensure that the element is properly understood by assistive technologies and provides a better experience for users who rely on these technologies.

 ## Migrating from v9 to v10

 o-header v10 includes markup changes.
 Use demo markup to update your project.
 Changes to be aware of include: